38d3b7/lge-contracts/README.md

 1.  **Dynamic Pricing**: Token price decreases linearly from `maxTokenPrice` to `minTokenPrice` over the stream period
 2.  **Deposit Structure**: Users deposit ETH where:
     -   50% goes toward liquidity provision
-    -   50% remains for the future purposes
+    -   50% remains for rewards and tokenomics
-3.  **Fair Distribution**: Price decline ensures early buyers don't have unfair advantage
+3.  **Fair Distribution**: Dutch auction prevents sniping, ensures early buyers don't have unfair advantage and allows price discover.
 #### Phase 2: LGE Conclusion (Block 5,000)
 **Success Criteria**: All tokens (cap amount) must be sold.

 If successful:
 -   Uniswap v4 pool is automatically created
 -   Initial liquidity is added (50% of ETH + all tokens)
--   Pool parameters:
+-   Pool parameters (may change for MVP based on feedback and more testing):
     -   Fee: 1% (10,000 basis points)
     -   Tick spacing: 1
     -   Full range liquidity (MIN_TICK to MAX_TICK)